 - Luxury: Trek Super Commuter+ 9 , £4,000 / $5,680 / AU$7,300

-- Buy the Trek Super Commuter+ 9 from Evans Cycles
+- Buy the Trek Super Commuter+ 9 from JE James Cycles

-Folding bikes: best if your commute involves a train or bus
+Folding bikes: best if your commute involves public transport

 Most often built around diminutive 16in or 20in wheels, folding bikes — as the name suggests — fold down into often impressively small packages that can be stored just about anywhere at either end of your journey.

-Folding bikes are also ideal for those that don’t intend to ride the entire way to work and plan on completing part of the journey by train or bus — or, if you prefer the trendy word of the moment, go ‘multimodal’.
+Folding bikes are also ideal for those that don’t intend to ride the entire way to work and plan on completing part of the journey by public transport — or, if you prefer the trendy word of the moment, go ‘multimodal’.